gnomex/casino-users_manager/README.markdown

 # CASino Users Controller
     This application provides a simple way to CRUD users for [CASino](http://casino.rbcas.com/)

+The CASinoAPP is only for Authentication.
+At the first time, we need to configure some backend to create and manage users, for tests or a new users database.... and this code is for manage their users.

 ## Go!

 1. Clone the source